| Read Time: 6 minutes | Federal Employee Rights

 In this case, the Supreme Court found that a complainant must demonstrate that “a reasonable employee would have found the challenged action materially adverse, which in this context means it well might have dissuaded a reasonable worker from making or supporting a charge of discrimination.”

-According to the EEOC, the following three things must be met to prove a legal claim of retaliation:
+According to the EEOC, the following three conditions must be met to prove a legal claim of retaliation:

 • The complainant engaged in a prior protected activity;